The City of Sebastian is Excited about educating our residents in the important endeavor of a Clean Water Program and hope you will be too.

 The City of Sebastian adopted an Ordinance No. O-13-11 implementing an urban Stormwater quality management and discharge control program to reduce pollutant discharges into the City’s storm water system in compliance with the Federal Clean Water Act.

-Monitoring and inspections of the NPDES program falls under the City’s Engineering Department.
+Monitoring and inspections of the NPDES program falls under the City’s Stormwater Department.
 Engineering inspectors will response to any complaints of illicit discharge into the City’s storm water system.
 The City will report annually to the Florida Department of Environmental Protection any illicit discharge violations.
 However, the lifestyle and work environment of almost every resident of Sebastian will be impacted by this new law.
 Ultimately, each of us is responsible for protecting our waters.

 Clean Water Program: The City's Role